Diversability: What Does the Word Mean?

 Shelley Decoste is a well-known leader in the Self Advocacy Movement leading a campaign to change the word "disability" to "diversability".
 She started the DIVERSABILITY campaign in 2012 and now has followers across BC.
 Shelley says, "If you break down the word DISabled, you get not able.
 If you break down DIVERSABILITY, you get different, but able.
 To create a better understanding we can begin with something as simple as changing our language."
 She has begun work as an inspirational speaker, presenting at various committee meetings, conferences and gatherings on "diversability" across the Canadian Province of British Columbia.
 You can learn more at www.diversability.ca

 In the United Kingdom the U.K. Diversability Card is the official discount card for people with disabilities, and provides exclusive and market leading discounts with brands, service and entertainment providers.

-Like the ongoing argument between the words disabled and disabilities, the debate between Autism Spectrum Disorders (ASD) and the term Neurodiversity, and the opposition to people first language movement, not everyone agrees with the definition and use of the word "diversability".
+Like the ongoing argument between the words disabled and disabilities, the debate between Autism Spectrum Disorders (ASD) and the controversial term "Neurodiversity", and the opposition to people first language movement, not everyone agrees with the definition and use of the word "diversability".